Chart Color Schemes

 Currambine - Kinross is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Currambine-Kinross, as per the latest Census, consisted of 91.8% houses and 8.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Perth metro's 77.8% houses and 22.1% other dwellings.
-Home ownership in Currambine-Kinross was at 25.9%, with the rest being mortgaged (54.7%) or rented (19.4%).
-The median monthly mortgage repayment was $1,950, higher than Perth metro's average of $1,907.
-Median weekly rent in Currambine-Kinross was $400, compared to Perth metro's $350.
-Nationally, Currambine-Kinross's mortgage repayments exceed the Australian average of $1,863, while rents are higher than the national figure of $375.
+Dwelling structure within Currambine - Kinross, as evaluated at the latest Census, comprised 91.8% houses and 8.2% other dwellings (semi-detached, apartments, 'other' dwellings), in comparison to Perth metro's 77.8% houses and 22.1% other dwellings.
+Meanwhile, the level of home ownership within Currambine - Kinross was lagging that of Perth metro, at 25.9%, with the remainder of dwellings either mortgaged (54.7%) or rented (19.4%).
+The median monthly mortgage repayment in the area was above the Perth metro average at $1,950, while the median weekly rent figure was recorded at $400, compared to Perth metro's $1,907 and $350.
+Nationally, Currambine - Kinross's mortgage repayments are higher than the Australian average of $1,863, while rents are exceeding the national figure of $375.

 Frequently Asked Questions - Housing